 \begin{prop} Let $(\mathcal{O},g,f)$ be a Euclidean oriented matroid program.
 If a non-degenerate topological sweep of $\mathcal{O}$ exists, the graph $(G \setminus f)_f$ contains no undirected edges. \end{prop}

-\begin{proof} If an edge is directed in $G_f$ it is also directed in $(G \setminus f)_f$ if existing.
-Edges in $(G \setminus f)_f$ which are not in $G_f$ are also directed, see Definition \ref{def:Graph}. \end{proof}
+\begin{proof} If an edge is directed in $G_f$, it is also directed in $(G \setminus f)_f$ if existing.
+Edges in $(G \setminus f)_f$ that are not in $G_f$ are also directed, see Definition \ref{def:Graph}. \end{proof}

 \begin{prop} Let $(\mathcal{O},g,f)$ be a Euclidean oriented matroid program with a topological sweep with $f$ being in general position.
 Let $X,Y \in (G \setminus f)_f$ cocircuits with $X$ coming before $Y$ in the sweep order.
-Then there exist no (un-)directed path in $G_f$ from $Y$ to $X$. \end{prop} \begin{proof} It there would be a path directed from $X$ to $Y$ (or undirected) it would have at least one edge $(P^i,P^j)$ in $(G \setminus f)_f$ with $i < j$ in the sweep order.
-But that edge would have the wrong direction then. \end{proof}
+Then there exists no (un-)directed path in $G_f$ from $Y$ to $X$. \end{prop} \begin{proof} If there were a path directed from $Y$ to $X$ (or undirected), it would have at least one edge $(P^i,P^j)$ in $(G \setminus f)_f$ with $i > j$ in sweep order.
+But that edge would then have the wrong direction. \end{proof}

 $G_f$ induces a partial order of the cocircuits.
 Improving the result of Theorem 9 in \cite{1}, we show that every linear extension of that ordering yields a topological sweep and vice versa.

 \begin{thmn}[\ref{theo:topSweepExists}] Let $(\Oscr,g,f)$ be a Euclidean oriented matroid program.
 Then $G_f$ defines a partial order of the cocircuits of $(\Oscr \setminus f)$.
 Let $f$ be in general position.
 Every linear extension of that order defines a non-degenerate topological sweep and vice versa. \end{thmn}